 We have physical, administrative, procedural and technical safeguards in place to protect your information from unauthorised access, use or disclosure.
 We also contractually require that our third party service providers protect such information to the standard required in the EEA.
 We regularly adapt these controls to respond to changing requirements and advances in technology.

 As a condition of employment, the Steps to Investing team are required to follow all applicable laws and regulations, including data protection laws.
 Access to sensitive information is limited to those employees who need it to perform their roles.
 Unauthorised use or disclosure of confidential client information by a Steps to Investing employee is prohibited and may result in disciplinary measures.

 8. Making changes to this information

 We collect information about your computer including your Internet Protocol address (“IP address”), operating system, browser type, pages visited and average time spent on our websites.
 We use this information for a variety of purposes, such as maintaining the security of your online session, online advertising of our products and services, facilitating site navigation, improving our websites’ design and functionalities, and personalising your experience.
 On their own cookies do not contain or reveal any personally identifiable information.
-However, if you choose to furnish us with any personal or financial information, this information can be associated with the data collected by the cookies.
+However, if you choose to furnish us with any personal information, this information can be associated with the data collected by the cookies.

 2. Types of cookies we use